 If on the mobile app, tap your profile picture and select three horizontal dots next to “Add Story.”
-Desktop users should choose their user name and click on Archive under the cover photo.
+Desktop users should choose their user name and click on the three horizontal dots under the cover photo.

-Click on the gear icon to access Settings and click on “Turn On Story Archive”.
-On a mobile device, select “Your Story Archive,” hit three horizontal dots, and then the gear icon.
-Then, you can turn on the Archive.
+You will now see all the stories that you have archived.
+On desktop, click on “Settings” then “Turn On Story Archive”.
+On a mobile device, hit the three horizontal dots at the top of the screen, and then select “Settings.”
+From here, you can turn on the Archive.